 In this pattern the adversary is able to load and execute arbitrary code remotely available from the application.
 This is usually accomplished through an insecurely configured PHP runtime environment and an improperly sanitized "include" or "require" call, which the user can then control to point to any web-accessible file.
 This allows adversaries to hijack the targeted application and force it to execute their own instructions.

 Survey application: Using a browser or an automated tool, an adversary follows all public links on a web site.
-He records all the links he finds.
+They record all the links they find.

 Use a spidering tool to follow and record all links.
 Make special note of any links that include parameters in the URL.